 Forget “hats don’t suit me”, there is plenty of various models.
-Just like with haircuts – there is no sigle solution that would fit all.
+Just like with haircuts – there is no single solution that would fit all.

 TIP: See this hat with Union Jack.

-When going down the slopes, you want to keep your finders warm, right?
-Then get pair of warm, tick, waterproof glows are really a must.
-They will only take a bit space of your luggage.
+When going down the slopes, you want to keep your fingers warm, right?
+Then get a pair of a warm, tick, waterproof glow are really a must.
+They will only take a bit of space for your luggage.